Contractible $3$-manifold and Positive scalar curvature (I): Introduction

-The first one is the issue about convergence.
-For the sequence of minimal surfaces $\{\Omega_{k}\}$ as mentioned above, there is no available uniform local area bound (See Subsection 5.2), which is necessary and crucial when considering the convergence of such a sequence in the classical sense.
-To overcome this obstacle, we then consider the convergence towards laminations (See \cite{CM}).
+For the sequence of minimal surfaces $\{\Omega_{k}\}$ as mentioned above, there is no available uniform local area bound (see Section 5.2), which is necessary and crucial when considering the convergence of such a sequence in the classical sense.
+To overcome this obstacle, we then consider the convergence towards a lamination (see \cite{CM}).

-The main question is the properness of each leaf in this lamination.
-We know that each leaf is a complete (non-compact) embedded stable minimal surface.
-These surfaces were intensively studied in \cite{F}, \cite{FS} and \cite{SY}.
-In these works we assume that $(X^{3}, g)$ is a complete $3$-manifold of positive scalar curvature and $\Sigma\subset X$ is a complete (non-compact) embedded stable minimal surface.

-Schoen and Yau \cite{SY} porved that $\Sigma$ is diffeomorphic to $\mathbb{R}^{2}$.
-Fischer-Colbrie \cite{F} proved that $\Sigma$ is conformally equivalent to a complete surface of positive curvature.
-Together with the Cohn-Vossen's inequality \cite{CV}, we obtain an extrinsic Cohn-Vossen inequality in Theorem \ref{proper}.
-It implies that each leaf in the lamination is proper.
-For other applications of the Cohn-Vossen's inequality, see \cite{Oss1}.
+However, this approach may lead to another problem that the limit may have infinitely many components.
+We will explain how to deal with it later.